2026 United States federal budget: Further negotiations

-Government shutdown
+2025 government shutdown

 With no agreement on a continuing resolution, the federal government shut down at 12:01 a.m.
 EDT.

 On October 1, 2025, during a third vote in the Senate on Republican and Democratic plans to end the shutdown, Republican and Democratic Senators held preliminary negotiations on the Senate floor.
 The Senators discussed shortening the length of the Republican planned continuing resolution in order to use that time to come to a more significant agreement.
 No agreement was made.
 Both versions again failed by votes of 55–45 and 47–53, respectively.
 Senators of both parties called the preliminary negotiation a "productive discussion."

 The Republican-led Senate has continued to force votes on the Republican led continuing resolution.
 These votes have all failed, mostly along party lines.
 Bucking from their parties, Democratic senators Cortez Masto and Fetterman and independent King have continued to vote for the bill.
 Republican senator Rand Paul has continued to vote against the bill.

 On October 6, President Trump claimed talks were underway with Democrats, which Chuck Schumer said was not true.